hallihan/arm-examples/detail/TemplateLink.md

 [![Deploy to Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fhallihan%2Farm-examples%2Fmain%2Fazuredeploy.json)
 ```

-Note: If you use this method to link to nested templates, the Redeploy fuction available when viewing a failed deployment from the Azure Portal will not work since the new deployment will not be based on the template at your published location, but instead from a local copy that Azure allows you to modify via the UI.
+Note: If you use this method to link to nested templates, the Redeploy function available when viewing a failed deployment from the Azure Portal will not work since the new deployment will not be based on the template at your published location, but instead from a local copy that Azure allows you to modify via the UI.

 [Home](../README.md)